sungsoo-lim90/Stat491_Project/README.md

 https://github.com/donghyeonk/han

+This implementation includes the data processing of the datasets from Statsnet.
 This implementation does not include the Self-paced Learning mechanism, which will be described shortly.
 This implementation also does not include the stock prediction strategy based on the classification of stock trends.
 For these sections, we refer to the original paper.

 ## Introduction